websublime/config/README.md

 [![Build Status](https://travis-ci.org/websublime/config.png?branch=master)](https://travis-ci.org/websublime/config)

 ##Syntax
-Config component is a package basead on Symfony Config where it is used as a catalogue of configurations.
+Config component is a package based on Symfony Config where it is used as a catalogue of configurations.
 It can be inserted or just loading from two types of files: yml and php.
 We do not have made more supported files because it is this kind of files that we most use.

 ##How To Use
 First create an instance of wich type of loader for the file you want to use.